UoBEdTechSTEMM/MatrixTransforms/README.md

 ## TODO

-* Display the transformation matrix and points (MathJax?)
+* Display the transformation matrix and points in LaTeX (MathJax?)

 * Add the inverse matrix